 I’m working my spending muscle so that down the road I can buy something that brings me joy- debt and guilt free.

-If you are on a tight budget put all the thoughts of wants aside.
-In reality, our culture tricks us into thinking we need so many things.
+If you are on a tight budget, put your thoughts of wants aside.
+In reality, our culture tricks us into thinking we need many things.

 We don’t.
 We have all our basics.
 We can cut back and build our spending muscle to have more in the future.
 Not that more means more stuff- but more as in contentment.

-If you are on a tight grocery budget yes you may be eating food that others would turn their head around in disgust, boxed Mac & Cheese, Cereal and whatever else our culture says is terrible for us at the moment.
+If you are on a tight grocery budget, you may be eating food that others would turn their head around in disgust, boxed Mac & Cheese, Cereal, and whatever else our culture says is terrible for us at the moment.

 But it’s a season.
 It will pass.